 (4:6) “For the gospel has for this purpose been preached even to those who are dead, that though they are judged in the flesh as men, they may live in the spirit according to the will of God.”

 Does love atone for sin?
+Surely not.
 Blum writes, “This quotation from Proverbs 10:12 does not mean that our love covers or atones for our sins.
 In the proverb the meaning is that love does not ‘stir up’ sins or broadcast them.
 So the major idea is that love suffers in silence and bears all things (1 Cor 13:5–7).
 Christians forgive faults in others because they know the forgiving grace of God in their own lives.”

 (4:9) “Be hospitable to one another without complaint.”